php/phd/README.md

 ## Compiling the PhD guide

-The PhD guide is this manual you are reading currently.
+The PhD guide is this manual you are reading.
 It lives in PhD's Git repository under `docs/phd-guide/phd-guide.xml`.
 If you installed PhD from Git, you already have it.
 Otherwise, get it: